-Research topics include: aircraft accident research, aircraft seat and restraint systems research, brace-for-impact positions, infant/child restraint systems, aircraft evacuation research and procedures, aircraft fire safety research and procedures, water survival research, emergency equipment and procedures, and fatigue countermeasures research.
-Physiological training is included, beginning with classroom instruction about the effects of high altitude on the human body, and concluding with a hypoxia exercise that allows participants to experience the effects of reduced oxygen.
+Research topics include: aircraft accidents, aircraft seat and restraint systems, brace-for-impact positions, infant/child restraint systems, aircraft evacuation equipment and procedures, aircraft fire safety systems and procedures, water survival, emergency equipment and procedures, and fatigue countermeasures research.
+High-altitude physiological training is included, beginning with classroom instruction about the effects of high altitude on the human body, and concluding with a hypoxia exercise that allows participants to experience the effects of reduced atmospheric oxygen.

 Typically, 4 workshops are scheduled per year, each beginning mid-day on Monday and adjourning mid-day on Friday.
-Each workshop will accommodate 26 participants, with no more than 3 persons from any single organization.
-Because of the limited availability, we urge you to select attendees from your organization who are in a position to disseminate information to the greatest number of people.
-Instructors, in-flight managers, or safety representatives are recommended attendees.
-Cabin Safety Workshops are not intended, nor conducted, as basic training for in-flight personnel; they are designed to provide supplemental state-of-the-art information for aviation industry personnel to enhance their own training programs and operations.
+Each workshop accommodates 26 participants, with no more than 3 persons attending from any single organization.
+Because of the limited availability, we urge you to select attendees from your organization who are in a position to disseminate information to the greatest number of people, typically instructors, in-flight managers, or safety representatives.
+Cabin Safety Research Workshops are not intended, nor conducted, as training sessions; they are instead designed to provide supplemental state-of-the-art information for use by aviation industry personnel to enhance their own training programs and operations.